 Once the next of kin or executor agrees to terminate the lease, you should request them to sign a lease termination agreement.
 This should offer you the proper documentation to prove that the deceased tenant’s estate is no longer accountable for the property.
 Since it relinquishes the estate’s obligations, you may now legally bring the property back into the market.

 After the deceased tenant’s belongings have been removed, and after the property has been thoroughly cleaned, you may now market the unit.
-Finding a replacement tenant can help you recover the losses that you may incur.
+Finding a replacement tenant with a proper tenant screening process can help you recover the losses that you may incur.

 Landlords and property owners have to deal with a variety of complicated situations.
 If you are in the Florida rental business, you should accept that tragedies can happen at any time.
 While dealing with a tenant’s passing can be stressful, it pays to know what steps you should take so that you can quickly bounce back without suffering a great loss.